 How are nominations assessed?

-Members of the Grants Advisory Committee (GAC) will consider nominations for the award in October/November 2016 and will make a recommendation about the merit of nominations to the RACP President and Board.
+Members of the Grants Advisory Committee (GAC) will consider nominations for the award and will make a recommendation about the merit of nominations to the RACP President and Board.

 The Grants Advisory Committee may choose not to award the Neil Hamilton Fairley Medal if they do not judge nominations to be of a sufficiently high standard.